East Brisbane State School

-East Brisbane State School is a heritage-listed state school at 90 Wellington Road, East Brisbane, Queensland, Australia.
-The school has two other street frontages: Vulture Street and Stanley Street.
-It was designed by Department of Public Works and built from 1899 to 1939.
-It is also known as Brisbane East State School.
+East Brisbane State School (EBSS) is a heritage-listed state school at 90 Wellington Road, East Brisbane, Queensland, Australia.
+Designed by Department of Public Works and built from 1899 to 1939, it is located next door to The Gabba stadium.
+As of 2023, the school had 297 students enrolled.

 It was added to the Queensland Heritage Register on 6 November 1994.

-The school is threatened with closure by the expansion of The Gabba for the 2032 Summer Olympics.
-In 2022, 283 students were enrolled at the school.

-In 2023, it was confirmed by the Queensland Premier that the school would close at its current location after 2025, possibly being relocated to another site.

 History

-East Brisbane State School, (officially Brisbane East State School until September 1994), was one of the first large brick state schools in Brisbane.
+East Brisbane State School (officially Brisbane East State School until September 1994) was one of the first large brick state schools in Brisbane.
 The original portion of the school was erected in 1899, with extensions added in 1900, 1938 and 1939.
-The single-storeyed timber Infants' School was erected in 1910-11.
+The single-storeyed timber Infants' School was erected in 1910–11.

 These buildings did not replace an earlier school on the site, but were erected to cater for a rapidly escalating East Brisbane/Woolloongabba population.
 East Brisbane's first suburban boom was in the mid-1880s, when the larger estates, such as Mowbraytown (1884), were subdivided, but at that time no provision was made for a state school, and East Brisbane children attended state schools at South Brisbane, Kangaroo Point and Dutton Park.
 The Brisbane's electric tramway reached Woolloongabba/East Brisbane in 1897, and in 1901 an extension through East Brisbane to Norman Park was constructed.
 The provision of this cheap, efficient form of public transport encouraged working-class families to the East Brisbane area on an unprecedented scale.